-This matter is before the Court on Defendant Danny Paulo Gomez-Herrera's pro se Motion for Reduction of Sentence Pursuant to 18 U.S.C. § 3582(c)(2) based on Amendment 821 to the United States Sentencing Guidelines (Doc.
-518).
+This matter is before the Court on Defendant Jovanny Medina's one-paragraph pro se Motion for Reduction of Sentence Pursuant to 18 U.S.C. § 3582(c)(2) based on Amendment 821 to the United States Sentencing Guidelines (Doc.
+110).
 Specifically, Defendant's motion asserts he is entitled to a sentence reduction based upon the fact he is a "Zero-Point Offender."
 The motion is fully briefed, and the Court is prepared to rule.
 For the reasons discussed below, the Court dismisses Defendant's motion.